 But then how could we possibly go all the way to India and not visit the Taj Mahal?
 A few days on the tried and true trails of North India’s golden Triangle simply had to be squeezed in.
 We read, scoured Internet sites, and had many phone calls and e-mails to Lincoln whose calm reassurances and expert judgment became crucial to our venture into India.

-Itineraries aside, there was so much to plan and prepare for.
 We covered all the health issues I could think of and stocked our luggage with a virtual pharmacy for any illness or mishap.
 We chose our clothing carefully to cope with the heat whilst maintaining all-important modesty – no short shorts, and plenty of coverage for shoulders and cleavage.

 Finally, we tried to prepare for the impending culture shock we knew was awaiting us.
 To ready and steady us for what everyone says is an absolute invasion of all senses, we read up on women travelling alone.
 India Unbound ensured that we would have a driver for our entire journey (except the planes and trains) and a personal guide to nurture our appreciation of the myriad of experiences we were to absorb.